I Tested 6 Budget WordPress Hosting in 2026 (Short & Long Term)

 2. WordPress.com – Fully Managed Cheapest WordPress Hosting for 2 Years

 Do not get confused with WordPress.com.
-It is a hosting service offered by Automattic, the same company behind the WordPress.org CMS.
+It is a hosting service offered by Automattic, the same company that contributed to the development of the WordPress.org CMS.

 And if you are looking for true fully managed WordPress hosting that is 100% compatible with WordPress sites, then why not choose the hosting provider that contributed the most to the development of WordPress CMS.

-Their security is excellent compared to other cheap hosting providers.
-When it comes to pricing, you will find plans starting from 1 month up to 3 years.ย From my personal experience, I have mostly seen 100% uptime which clearly shows the reliability of their servers.
+Their security is excellent compared to other hosting providers.
+When it comes to pricing, you will find plans starting from 1 month up to 3 years.
+From my personal experience, I have mostly seen 100% uptime which clearly shows the reliability of their servers.

 WordPress.com is also very transparent with customers.
 They do not hide anything.
 You get the same initial and renewal pricing for every plan, regardless of tenure.
 Obviously, the longer the plan you choose, the cheaper it gets.